-Former University of Florida All-American Amber McCray is entering her first year as Fillies Volleyball Head Coach after spending the past two years as an assistant under former Head Coach Nicole Thorn.
+Former University of Florida All-American Amber McCray is entering her second year as Fillies Volleyball Head Coach after spending the past two years as an assistant under former Head Coach Nicole Thorn.
 As an assistant, McCray helped lead the Fillies to back-to-back conference runner-up finishes and national rankings each season.
 She was also part of a coaching staff that produced the first Panola player to ever receive AVCA All-American recognition and two time NJCAA All-American, Josie Santos (2011), as well as Panola’s third all-time NJCAA All-American, Nausheen Merchant (2012).
 McCray first came to Panola in 2011 after spending three years working in Women’s Administration in the University of Florida athletic department.
 McCray earned a bachelor’s degree in journalism in 2007, and then completed her sport management master’s degree in spring 2009.

 As a student-athlete at the University of Florida, McCray was a dominant opposite hitter for the Gators volleyball team from 2003-2007 and a two-year captain.
 She was also a member of five straight Southeastern Conference Championship teams, including a medical red-shirt year as a sophomore and a National Runner-Up team in 2003.
 Despite battling knee and shoulder injuries for most of her collegiate career, McCray still finished with 2nd Team All-American honors in 2006, 1st Team All-Southeastern Conference honors in 2006 and 2007, AVCA All-South Region honors in 2006, and nominations to the NCAA Regional All-Tournament Team in 2005 and 2007.
 Her .351 career hitting efficiency is currently the 2nd highest in school history by an opposite hitter.
 It also helped her finish her career ranked 10th overall in the Gator Volleyball record books, right behind her older sister Nicole who is ranked 9th at .352.
 McCray is one of just six players, and three non-middle blockers, in UF history to hit .300 or better in each of her collegiate seasons.
 Her .370 hitting clip during her junior season set the UF single season record by opposite hitters and ranked 4th in the Southeastern Conference.
 McCray also led the Gators that year in kills per game (3.72) and points per game (4.19).